How To Get Gastric Bypass Results Without Surgery With ESG

 A study published by The National Center for Biotechnology Information showed that bariatric surgery patients who underwent gastric sleeve had an average excess weight loss of 43% after 1 year and 63% at the two-year mark.
 Gastric bypass patients had an average excess weight loss of 51% after 1 year and 71% by year 2.

-Endoscopic sleeve gastroplasty (ESG) offers patients an average weight loss of about 49% of excess total weight but many patients surpass that number and realize much more significant weight loss
+Endoscopic Sleeve Gastroplasty offers patients an average weight loss of about 49% of excess total weight, But many patients surpass that number and realize much more significant weight loss

 ESG, a non-surgical procedure offers patients an alternative to invasive surgery while delivering significant weight loss results.